Darkov3/better-editables/README.md

-# better-editables
+# Better Editables
-Highly customizable Java Script Editables
+Highly Customizable JavaScript Editables

 TODO:

 Bug Fixes:
 - clicking on autocomplete list will not prevent the on blur event from submitting the editable
-- error label moves the buttons in inline mode
+- datetimepicker type shows incorrect value on error in input field

 Features:
-- add custom class for error label
 - add option to create custom types